fredzica/algorithms-and-data-structures/README.md

 The Trie is normally used to store words.
 It enables easy checks for words with a prefix or the existence of words.
 Its nodes can have any number of children, and its paths represent words.

+##### Min Heap

+A Min Heap is a complete binary tree where the child nodes are greater or equal than the parent node.
+This makes the root node the smallest node in the tree.
+It is used for implementing priority queues and in the heapsort algorithm.

 #### Traversals

 There are 3 orders for traversing a binary tree: